alexkoh95/StockFolio-Redux/README.md

 **Container Components:** concerned with how things work, provides the data and behaviour to presentational or other container components.
 Call Flux actions and provides these as callbacks to the presentational components.
 Are often stateful.
 Examples include _UserPage, FollowersSideBar, StoryContainer, FollowedUserList_

-While I do agree that it's good to separate it, Dan Abramov has suggested that we don't split components like this anymore (at least not as dogmatically and fervently as some might: https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0).Presentation-Container components are useful because it allows you to separate complex stateful logic from other aspects of the component.
+While I do agree that it's good to separate it, Dan Abramov has suggested that we don't split components like this anymore (at least not as dogmatically and fervently as some might: https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0).
+Presentation-Container components are useful because it allows you to separate complex stateful logic from other aspects of the component.
 Hooks now can do the same things without the arbitrary division.

 #### 3. Things I will need to work on
 - In my Stock API calls I have two awaits to fetch stock data.
 This slows down the AsyncThunk.
 What I could do instead is use Promise.all().
 (Lines 15-16 StockFolio-Redux/frontend/src/slices/Stock-Search-Slice/Stock-Search-Slice.js)